Jacobian of solutions to the conductivity equation in limited view: Conclusions

 \section{Conclusions}

 In this work, we have derived sufficient conditions on two boundary functions so that the corresponding solutions to the conductivity equation satisfy a non-vanishing Jacobian constraint in limited view.
 This approach allows for boundary functions that have discontinuities.
 This is relevant for Acousto-Electric Tomography and Current Density Imaging both in limited view and in full view settings, as the conditions and thus the use of discontinuous boundary functions apply for both settings.
 We illustrated how these conditions could be used for numerical examples of reconstructing the conductivity from power density data in limited view following the approach of \cite{monard2012a}.
 It was evident from the numerical examples how the non-vanishing Jacobian constraint was almost violated close to the boundary that could not be controlled.
 This follows from the zero Dirichlet condition on this part of the boundary: Here the two corresponding solutions have both the direction of the unit normal so that the non-vanishing Jacobian constraint cannot be satisfied on this part of the boundary.
-Nevertheless, without noise it was possible to obtain decent reconstructions of the conductivity especially for a large boundary of control.
-However, due to the very small values of the Jacobian it was impossible to add even small levels of noise while maintaining positive definiteness of the measurement matrix.
+Nevertheless, without noise it was possible to obtain decent reconstructions of the conductivity when the support of the boundary of control was at least half the size of the full boundary.
+For smaller boundaries of control the numerical results get unreliable due to small values of the Jacobian.
+Therefore in general it is almost impossible to add even small levels of noise while maintaining positive definiteness of the measurement matrix.
 To account for this, we used a small positive lower bound for the eigenvalues of the measurement matrix.
 This worked well in the numerical experiments even for high noise levels.
 However, in this approach especially values close to the part of the boundary that cannot be controlled are affected by the lower bound.
 When the lower bound is high this might be in contradiction with the assumption that values should be small in this region.
 This is especially a problem when using discontinuous boundary conditions as the lower bound needs to be chosen large when the noise level is high.
 We mention that the proposed conditions in order to obtain solutions satisfying the non-vanishing Jacobian constraint are not optimal.
 Especially for the case of discontinuous boundary functions there is a possibility that \ref{thm:Main} (b) can be relaxed, as we are aware of functions that are more general than allowed here as indicated in Remark \ref{rem:Discont}.